 Students who do not meet the minimum SAP requirements for continuance of financial aid have the right to appeal when special circumstances exist.
 Conditions when a student may appeal include:

-- If you or an immediate family member experiences a serious injury, illness or mental health condition, please attach a statement from your physician or mental health professional, reflecting date(s) of occurrence/treatment.
+- If you or an immediate family member experiences a serious injury, illness or mental health condition.

-- If you experienced other circumstances beyond your control, please attach documentation that supports the situation.
+- If you experienced other circumstances beyond your control, please attach documentation that explains the situation.

 If you chose to appeal, you will need to:

-- Complete an SAP Appeal Form: or write a letter detailing the circumstances.
+- Complete an SAP Appeal Form detailing the circumstances.
 Student statement must include why the student failed to meet SAP and what has changed that will allow the student to meet SAP at the end of the next evaluation period.

 - Submit completed forms and supporting documentation to the Financial Aid Office for review.
 Appeals will not be reviewed until ALL required forms have been completed and submitted.